Lectures on LHC Physics: QCD

 Before moving on to an alternative scheme we will illustrate why Higgs or exotics searches at the LHC really care about progress in QCD simulations: one way to look for heavy particles decaying into jets, leptons and missing energy is the variable

 This variable and its relatives we will discuss in detail in Section~\ref{sec:sim_met_sm}.
-For gluon-induced QCD processes the effective mass should be small while the new physics signal's effective mass scale will be determined by the heavy masses.
+For gluon--induced QCD processes the effective mass should be small while the new physics signal's effective mass scale will be determined by the heavy masses.

 For QCD jets as well as for $W$ and $Z$ plus jets backgrounds we can study the production of many jets using the CKKW scheme.
 Figure~\ref{fig:qcd_ckkw} shows the two critical distributions.
 First, in the number of hard jets we see the so-called staircase scaling behavior, namely constant ratios of exclusive ($n+1$)-jet and $n$-jet rates $\sigma_{n+1}/\sigma_n$.
-Such a scaling is closely related to the pattern we discuss in Eq.(\ref{eq:staircase_incl}), in the context of the central jet veto of Section~\ref{sec:higgs_cjv}.
-The particularly interesting aspect of staircase scaling is that the constant ratio is the same for jet-inclusive and jet-exclusive cross sections $P_\text{incl} = P_\text{excl}$, as shown in Eq.(\ref{eq:staircase_excl}).
+Such a scaling is closely related to the pattern we discuss in Eq.\eqref{eq:staircase_incl}, in the context of the central jet veto of Section~\ref{sec:higgs_cjv}.
+The particularly interesting aspect of staircase scaling is that the constant ratio is the same for jet--inclusive and jet--exclusive cross sections $R^\text{incl}_{(n+1)/n} = R_{(n+1)/n}$, as shown in Eq.\eqref{eq:staircase_excl}.

 The consistent variation of $\alpha_s$ gives a small parametric uncertainty on these rates.
 A common scaling factor $\mu/\mu_0$ for all factorization, renormalization and shower scales in the process following our argument of Section~\ref{sec:qcd_scales} is strictly speaking not fixed by our physical interpretation in terms of resummation; such a factor as part of the leading logarithm can be factored out as a subleading finite term, so it should really be considered a tuning parameters for each simulation tool.
 Using the same simulation we also show the effective mass and observe a drop towards large values of $m_\text{eff}$.
-However, this drop is nowhere as pronounced as in parton shower predictions.
+However, this drop is nowhere as pronounced as in some parton shower predictions.
 This analysis shows that the naive parton shower is not a good description of QCD background processes to the production of heavy particles.
 Using a very pragmatic approach and tune the parton shower to correctly describe LHC data even in this parameter region will most likely violate basic concepts like factorization, so we would be well advised to use merging schemes like CKKW or MLM for such predictions.